 The fertile artistic period now known as the Harlem Renaissance (1920-1930) gave birth to many of the world-renowned masters of black literature and is the model for today’s renaissance of black writers.

-Sondra Katherine Wilson, Ph.D. is a researcher at Harvard University’s W. E. B. Du Bois Institute.
-She is the executor of the James Weldon Johnson estate and the editor of several volumes of his work.
-She is also the editor… More about Dr. Sondra Kathryn Wilson
+Sondra Kathryn Wilson, Ph.D., is a researcher at Harvard University’s W. E. B. Du Bois Institute.
+She is the literary executor of the James Weldon Johnson estate, and the editor of several volumes of his work.
+She is also the… More about Dr. Sondra Kathryn Wilson

 Published by Modern Library Jun 29, 1999| 5-1/2 x 8-1/2| ISBN 9780375753794